 - Customer-managed VPCs: Create Databricks workspaces in your own VPC rather than using the default architecture in which clusters are created in a single AWS VPC that Databricks creates and configures in your AWS account.

 - Secure cluster connectivity: Also known as “No Public IPs,” secure cluster connectivity lets you launch clusters in which all nodes have only private IP addresses, providing enhanced security.

-- Customer-managed keys for notebooks: (Private Preview): Provide KMS keys to encrypt notebooks in the Databricks-managed control plane
+- Customer-managed keys for notebooks: (Public Preview): Provide KMS keys to encrypt notebooks in the Databricks-managed control plane.

 Along with features like token management, IP access lists, cluster policies, and IAM credential passthrough, the E2 architecture makes the Databricks platform on AWS more secure, more scalable, and simpler to manage.